iamZackZack/grid-master/README.md

 ## Abstract

-Grid Master is a hybrid physical-digital game system where a UR5 co-bot arm acts as the Game Master for a Tabletop Role-Playing Game.
-In this dungeon crawl, up to four players interact with a 12x12 modular terrain grid that expands according to their interactions with the game environment via physical button presses tracked by a custom Orange Pi setup and engage in a roleplay-inspired narrative managed through real-time game logic executed via CPEE.
+Grid Master is a hybrid physical-digital game system where a UR5 co-bot arm acts as the Game Master for a custom Tabletop Role-Playing Game.
+In this dungeon crawl, up to four players interact with a 12x12 modular grid with terrain on top which expands according to their interactions with the game environment via physical button presses tracked by a custom Orange Pi setup and engage in a roleplay-inspired narrative managed through real-time game logic executed via CPEE.
 The system creates an immersive TTRPG experience by combining BPMN-style process automation with robotics and embedded computing.

 ## Motivation

-By creating a process-oriented software architecture, I explored how human interaction, robotics, and automation may be integrated.
+By creating a process-oriented software architecture, the project explores how human interaction, robotics, and automation may be integrated.
 The system demonstrates how complex decision-making and sequential gameplay logic, modeled after tabletop role-playing games such as Dungeons & Dragons, may be modeled, visualized, and implemented using a cloud-based process engine.

 The system imagines the UR5 co-bot arm as the Game Master in a structured, rule-driven environment.
 By doing so, it demonstrates how a non-human entity can support gameplay that is heavily dependent on human participation by integrating a physical matrix interface, programmable robotic behavior, and process automation through CPEE.